 Part of the process for building your brand and touching other people is to make “selfless” acts.
 Helping to develop relationships in the community for others will come back to you in significant ways.
 If you know someone running a charity who needs help finding backers, put them in touch with good people you know in the community.
 If you have potential buyers or actual buyers who have trouble meeting new people, host a mixer at a local bar.
 Think that two local businesses might be able to help each other out?
 Put them in the room together and let them sort it out.
-You might not find immediate benefits from these touch points, but they’re the kinds of things people remember six months or a year later when they’re looking for help.
+You might not find immediate benefits from these touchpoints, but they’re the kinds of things people remember six months or a year later when they’re looking for help.

 Make Sure to Follow Up

 The end of the transaction isn’t the end of the relationship.
 Even if the sale falls through, there are ways to keep in touch with potential buyers without being a pest.
-A great way to stay in touch is to find an article that would be of interest to their specific needs and then send it there way with a note reading “thought this might interest you.”
+A great way to stay in touch is to find an article that would be of interest to their specific needs and then send it their way with a note reading “thought this might interest you.”
 You can even find a neat article that speaks to a general audience and send it through a mail merge, so it looks more personalized.
 Not everyone will respond but you might be surprised to hear from a few people, and that’s your cue to follow up and see what their current needs might be.

 Make a note of Special Dates

 Chances are you’ve got a database full of information about your clients, past and present.
 Put it to good use any way you can.
 One great way to do that is to keep track of birthdays, anniversaries, and special occasions.
 Set up a system where you can be alerted when a client’s special day is coming up and then make sure you send them something.
 Could be a card, could be an email, whatever it is, make contact.
 If you want to take it to the next level, set up Google Alerts for the names of clients and see what pops up.
 You might find out that someone got a promotion or had a special event.
 Then you can reach out and offer your congrats.
 Who knows what might follow.